Personal Jesus: Music video

+The video for the song was directed by frequent Depeche Mode collaborator Anton Corbijn, shot in the Tabernas Desert of Almería, in Spain, the same village where Clint Eastwood's Spaghetti Westerns were shot decades earlier.
+The shots of the band dressed as cowboys harkened to the Wild West, and shots of women that alluded to the location being a brothel, alongside "suggestive" mouth movements by Gore, led to MTV to censor the video.
+"Personal Jesus" was one of the first colorized videos the director made for the band.

+The video appears on The Videos 86>98 (1998), The Best of Depeche Mode Volume 1 (2006) and Video Singles Collection (2016).

 Impact and legacy

 In 2011, Slant Magazine listed the song at number 81 in their ranking of "The 100 Best Singles of the 1990s", writing: "Depeche Mode's gimmick is one that, after years of repetition, seems ingeniously flimsy, bundling angst and spiritual frustration with sex and pouty gloom.
 'Personal Jesus' has escaped the mustiness that has enveloped most of the band's material not by flouting these tactics, but by embodying them so well.
 Bolstered by Dave Gahan's repeated imprecation to 'reach out and touch faith', the vocals seem perched on a neutral point between the completely earnest and the bitterly sarcastic, turning what could have been another flat religious diatribe into a thinly dual-tiered assessment of devotion and self-absorption."
 In 2017, Billboard ranked "Personal Jesus" second behind only "Enjoy the Silence" on a list of their "20 Best Depeche Mode Songs".

-Sex Pistols and Public Image Ltd singer John Lydon commented on the track: "it's a serious problem for me, all this technology.
+The Sex Pistols and Public Image Ltd's lead vocalist John Lydon commented on the track: "it's a serious problem for me, all this technology.
 The people who've used it best would be Depeche Mode.
 'Your own Personal Jesus!'
 Bloody 'ell mate, they got it!
 They were using the Casiotone effect and they wrapped a song around it, but they didn't let it dictate to the song.
 That's another tune I just absolutely love – I was so impressed with the bravery of attempting such a subject matter."